Call Now 505.900.0000

 One of the worst things that can happen on the roads is for a driver or pedestrian to be hurt by a large truck.
 The injuries caused in these situations tend to be much more severe than other crashes due to the size and weight of the vehicles and the sheer force of the impact.
 Highway accidents tend to be devastating due to high speeds and the possibility of the truck turning or flipping over.
 If life changing injuries are the result, the victim’s truck accident attorney needs to be thorough to build a case that will result in significant compensation for any related losses and the costs of treatment.

-It is important for anyone who has been injured in such a situation to understand the process of bringing a case and an overview of what the Albuquerque truck accident attorney will accomplish.
+It is important for anyone who has been injured in such a situation to understand the process of bringing a case and for you and your Albuquerque truck accident attorney to discuss what you want to accomplish.
 The expertise of a lawyer and their skills are some of the most important parts of a successful truck accident lawsuit.

-At the start of this process is the initial consultation and gathering of evidence.
+At the start of the truck accident process is the initial consultation and gathering of evidence.
 Once the client and their lawyer have agreed on representation, the lawsuit will be filed in the appropriate local court system.
-After the copy of the lawsuit is served on the defendant, they get a chance to respond to the allegations and exchange information through discovery.
-At some point once both sides have enough evidence and information from this process, it is likely that the case can be settled.
+After the copy of the lawsuit is served to the defendant, they have a chance to respond to the allegations and exchange information through discovery.
+At some point, once both sides have enough evidence and information from this process, it is likely that the case can be settled.
 The lawsuit will end once a final agreement is signed by all parties and the victim is paid appropriately.

-Begum & Cowen Injury & Accident Lawyers is able to meet with anyone who was harmed by any of these vehicles.
-At the meeting, the specifics of the incident can be discussed.
+Our experienced injury lawyers are able to meet with anyone who was harmed by any of these vehicles.
+At the free consultation, the specifics of your truck accident case can be discussed.

 Truck accidents implicate a different set of rules than most other standard motor vehicle accidents.
 There are doctrines in civil lawsuits that dictate that the employer is strictly liable for the actions of the trucker, as long as the driver was engaged in their standard employment practices such as driving while making a delivery.
 The employer is also likely to have special high risk insurance and commercial policies that are capable of covering thousands or millions of dollars worth of damage caused during the incident.
 The average truck accident lawsuit costs in the hundreds of thousands of dollars for a business, which is why special liability coverage is mandated by law.